nubot-nudt/LCR-Net/README.md

 # Fast and Accurate Deep Loop Closing and Relocalization for Reliable LiDAR SLAM

-We propose LCR-Net to tackle both tasks effectively.
+We propose LCR-Net to tackle both LiDAR-based loop closing and relocalization.
 It exploits novel feature extraction and a pose-aware attention mechanism to precisely estimate similarities and 6-DoF poses between pairs of LiDAR scans.

-LCR-Net has been into SLAM systems and achieves robust and accurate online LiDAR SLAM in outdoor driving environments.
+LCR-Net has been integrated into SLAM systems and achieves robust and accurate online LiDAR SLAM in outdoor driving environments.

 The code is coming soon!